 As you can see in the screenshot below, using connect-srmserver with the -user -password and -remoteuser -remotepassword flags results in an error

 Looking at the logs on the remote PSC server, you see the authentication succeed and then the “Unknown@vsphere.local”.
 This “Unknown” account is a problem.

 If you only authenticate to the local SRM server (only user -user and -password), the cmdlet succeeds but this prevents you from using some features of the APIs.

 I started to look for the “Unknown” user by looking at the SSO solution user that is being used with SRM.
 As seen below, this can be obtained through getsolutionuserinfo() and getpairedsitesolutionuserinfo().
 The paired site solution user shows up as Unknown

 I also found the table in SQL that contained the paired site info and saw “Unknown” as well

 I also cross-checked with all of my other SRM instances that are in shared site and saw the same thing.
 I logged into the VMware HOL and launched a SRM lab.
 The SRM lab used two different SSO domains and in that case the local user was SRM-<uuid> and the remote user was SRM-remote-<uuid>.
 What’s interesting in the shared-sso model is that vSphere client doesn’t have an issue, so either they put in the right logic in vSphere client to use the local SRM user twice, or they do sometime totally different.
 With the cmdlet and APIs, they don’t have that logic or they forgot to update the database.

-What I ended up doing was manually edit the User and put the same local solution user name as the remote one
+What I ended up doing was to go to the SQL table (as seen above pds_solutionuser) and manually edit the User field and put the same local solution user name as the remote one.

 I re-ran the connect-srmserver cmdlet and I connected fine